haui-btc/Google-Calendar-Event-Deletion-Notifier/README.md

 5. **Data Storage**: The script stores the current event IDs and their details for future reference using Google's `PropertiesService`.

 ## Prerequisites
-- Access to Google Apps Script.
+- Access to Google Apps Script: https://www.google.com/script/start/
 - A Google Calendar with events scheduled.
 - Events in the calendar should have descriptions formatted in a specific way for the script to correctly extract email addresses and names.